What Happens After a Miscarriage in Surrogacy

 However, it’s important to remember that wherever your surrogate is located, you will not be a part of her life 24/7.
 While she will be carrying your baby, she will also have her own responsibilities to attend to, including her family and her job.
 It’s unrealistic to expect that a surrogate keeps frequent communication with you as her first priority, regardless of where she’s located.

 Instead, to maintain healthy boundaries while making both of you happy, you’ll set a contact schedule.
-For example, you may agree for her to video-chat you at every doctor’s appointment, talk once a week and email every other day.
+For example, you may agree for her to video-chat you at every doctor’s appointment, sharing photos on social media, talk once a week and email every other day.
 Therefore, for most surrogacy contact, communication will be the same no matter where the surrogate is located.
 When you both know exactly when you’ll receive your next contact, you won’t need to guess or worry about how things are progressing — you’ll just wait for your next scheduled talk.

 Next, Keep Busy